codesis/compileit-assignment/README.md

 - Possibility to book multiple rooms at once for better user experience.
 - SQLite schema initializes automatically and prevents double-booking a slot.
 - Interactive schedule (with the selected date/month rendered as headers) plus an inline booking form.

+## Future improvements

+- Implement routing for better user experience as now you need to reload the page to return home.
+- Add buttons to move backwards, with or without routing.
+- Add information by the booking form regarding what or which rooms that will be booked.
+- Add possibility to save the information either in your calendar or get it by email.

 ## Getting Started